bioboot/bimm143_F20/class-material/04_rintro.md

 this_is_a_really_long_name <- 2.5
 ```

-To inspect this, try out RStudio's completion facility: type the first few characters, press `TAB`, add characters until you disambiguate, then press return.
+To inspect this, try out RStudio's completion facility: type the first few characters, press TAB, add characters until you disambiguate, then press return.

 Make another assignment